 Well, that’s why we created Neat.
 We take the stress out of video conferencing and make it feel like you’re back in the office—but in a good way.

 Neat Boundary lets you set a virtual width and depth to define your meeting space, so no one can see that you’re sharing your workspace with your 6-month-old while he chills in his playpen.
-Then, to make conversations as natural as possible, Neat Audio Processing uses state-of-the-art technology to ensure that dialogue is crisp and clear, never muffled or clipped, while Neat Bubble reduces background noise and external voices, only picking up sounds within camera view.
+Then, to make conversations as natural as possible, Neat Audio uses state-of-the-art technology to ensure that dialogue is crisp and clear, instead of muffled or clipped, while reducing distracting noises to keep the conversation going smoothly.

 And did we mention that setup is practically effortless?
 Because that too.